Nieuw-Koffiekamp: Gold mining conflict

 The economy is mainly based on gold mining.
 Most of the villagers used to work at the Roma Pit.
 In 1994 the concession was awarded to Iamgold.
-In mid-2010, the company started to exploit the mine and removed the goldprospectors from the mine.
+In mid-2010, the company started to exploit the mine and removed the gold prospectors from the mine.
 The people were given a new area which contained significantly less gold.
 After protests, a contract was signed with Iamgold in 2017 which permitted the villagers to remain in the Roma Pit.